hzlab/2023_Chong_CommunBiol_Gripstrength_FC/README.md

 ### Supporting files:

-* `systemsegregation.m`: Function file that generates global and network-level system segregation values given the functional connectivity matrix and the network assignment of the parcellation used
+* `systemsegregation.m`: Function file that generates global and network-level system segregation values given the functional connectivity matrix and the network assignment of the parcellation used.

+* `mat2col.m`: Function file that reshapes the 2D functional connectivity matrix to a column vector.

 * `Parcellation_142ROIs_networkassignment.mat`:
 	* p: network assignment of the 142 ROI parcellation.
 Each region is given a number from 1 to 9 (corresponding to a specific network).
 	* networknames: corresponding network labels.
 The labels are ordered in the same manner as the network assignment in variable p (i.e., value of 1 pertains to the default network, which is the first label in the variable network names).